Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it validates a KSeF FA(2) XML invoice and specifies the validation types (XSD and business-rule checks), distinguishing it from other sibling tools like generation or parsing.
+The description clearly states 'Validate a KSeF FA(2) XML invoice' with specific actions (XSD validation and business-rule checks), distinguishing it from siblings that parse or generate invoices or validate different entities (NIP, REGON).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.